DavidJS01/DavidJS01/README.md

 -->
 ---
 #### About me
-💬 This Github profile is a collection of projects developed as I continuously learn towards achieving that goal.

-💻 I have professional experience with Python, Go, SQL (snowflake), Airflow, and more.
-You can view my full resume here: [resume](resume/resume.pdf)
+I have professional experience with Python, SQL, Snowflake, AWS/GCP, and Go.

-🌱 I have a little over a year of professional data engineering experience with a record of quickly learning and developing solutions.
+I've worked at a variety of startups as a data engineer, including
+- Atlas Health
+- Clearcover
+- Arivo Acceptance

 ---